Is That Carpenter Ant Damage?

 - This may seem quite obvious, but seeing carpenter ants crawling around on a section of damaged wood is another helpful sign that it is carpenter ant damage.
 Termites stay inside the wood they feed on or they create shelter tubes made out of moist soil to travel through.
 So you aren’t going to see worker termites unless you cut into a section of wood they are feeding on and expose them.

 These are helpful characteristics to look for when determining which pest is eating away at your equity.
 But, as we said before, carpenter ants don't usually give themselves away.
-Sometimes, the damages they create are completely hidden and the frass they produce is pushed out into wall voids where you can’t see it.
+Sometimes, the damage they create is completely hidden and the frass they produce is pushed out into wall voids where you can’t see it.
 If that’s the case, those damages can go on for years, completely undetected.
 That is bad news for your home investment!

 When it comes to dealing with carpenter ant infestations, the best solution is an ongoing pest control service that includes carpenter ant control.
 Every home should have a pest plan!
 Pests can bite, sting, and transmit harmful viruses and diseases that can sometimes be severe and require hospitalization.
 In rare cases, they can be fatal or lead to lifelong health complications.
 When you protect your home from these dangerous pests, it is only logical to bundle protection from carpenter ants, termites, and other wood-destroying insects as well!
 This is one of the biggest reasons we always suggest a pest control program rather than a one-time fix.

-If you live in our extensive service area of Indiana, Illinois, Kentucky, and portions of the surrounding states, take a look at the residential plans Action Pest Control has to offer, and get your pest protection in place today!
+If you live in our extensive service area of Indiana, Illinois, Kentucky, and portions of the surrounding states, take a look at the residential pest control plans Action Pest Control has to offer, and get your pest protection in place today!